Akanksha9821/PWM_Generator/README.md

 - The waveform is **buffered by an operational amplifier** for stability.
 - A **comparator stage** compares the sawtooth with a control voltage (CV input) to produce a PWM signal with an adjustable duty cycle.

-The circuit was designed and simulated in **eSim** using the **IHP SG13G2 PDK**, demonstrating cost-effective and reliable PWM generation.
+The circuit was designed and simulated in **eSim** using **KiCAD and NGSpice**, demonstrating cost-effective and reliable PWM generation.

 ---